Malcolmson semigroups: Finitely presented module Malcolmson semigroup

 \section{Finitely presented module Malcolmson semigroup}

-In this section we define the finitely presented module Malcolmson semigroup and prove Theorems~\ref{T-matrix vs fp} and \ref{T-regular}.
+In this section we define the finitely presented module Malcolmson semigroup, give a natural isomorphism between the Grothendieck groups of the matrix Malcolmson semigroup and the finitely presented module Malcolmson semigroup for any unital ring in Theorem~\ref{T-matrix vs fp}, and show that for a von Neumann regular ring these two semigroups are naturally isomorphic in Theorem~\ref{T-regular}.
 Throughout this section, $R$ will be a unital ring.
 Denote by $\sFPM(R)$ the class of all finitely presented left $R$-modules.
 Note that any direct summand of a finitely presented module is finitely presented.

 \begin{definition} For $\cM, \cN\in \sFPM(R)$, we write $\cM\lesssim \cN$ if we can write $\cN$ as $\cN_1\oplus \cN_2$ such that there is an exact sequence of left $R$-modules

 We say that $\cM$ is {\it Malcolmson subequivalent} to $\cN$, written as $\cM\preceq_\rM \cN$, if there are $n\in \Nb$ and $\cM_1, \dots, \cM_n\in \sFPM(R)$ such that $\cM=\cM_1\lesssim \cM_2\lesssim\dots \lesssim \cM_n=\cN$.
 This is a reflexive and transitive relation on $\sFPM(R)$.
 If $\cM\preceq_\rM \cN$ and $\cN\preceq_\rM \cM$, we say that $\cM$ and $\cN$ are {\it Malcolmson equivalent} and write $\cM\sim_\rM \cN$.
 Then $\sim_\rM$ is an equivalence relation on $\sFPM(R)$.
 We define the {\it finitely presented module Malcolmson semigroup} of $R$ as $\rV_\rM(R):=\sFPM(R)/\sim_\rM$.
 For each $\cM\in \sFPM(R)$, denote by $\langle \cM\rangle_\rM$ the equivalence class of $\cM$ in $\rV_\rM(R)$. \end{definition}